AndyButland/UmbracoMapper/ReadMe.md

 	  Considered a breaking change due to:
         - Removal of the `recuriveProperties` string array parameter (not needed/consistent as can use attribute or property mapping dictionary).
 		- Change of the passing of a property specific custom mapping to a type and method rather than a `CustomMapping` instance (aligns with use on attribute, and improves internal code re-use as version specific Umbraco dependency is removed).
+		- Addition of the FallBackMethods property mapping override and attribute.
         - Namespace changes.

 ## Credits